alabou/NMOS-MatroxOnly/NMOS With Node Reservation.md

 ## Verifying Ownership

 If an entity in possession of an exclusive session token lost track of the renewal and keep-alive schedules it SHOULD first attempt to KeepAlive its token and if successful it SHOULD then attempt to renew the token.
-If the renewal returns a `425 Too Early` status, the token SHOULD be considered to be still valid for at least half of its 'Session Lifetime'.
+If the renewal returns a `425 Too Early` status, the token is still valid and the `Retry-After` header of the response re-establishes the renewal schedule, as specified in `Renew`.
+The token SHOULD be considered to be still valid for at least half of its 'Session Lifetime', so that deferring the next `Renew` until the delay indicated by `Retry-After` has elapsed does not risk the expiry of the session.

 ## Additional Applications